Southern Cross Partners sets the rate of interest that will apply to each loan at the time that the loan advance is first made.

 - Paid by Direct Credit to your Bank Account

-- Retained in the Nominees Trust account pending your instructions
+- Retained in the Loan Investment Trustees Limited Trust account pending your instructions

 All income in New Zealand is subject to tax, with the rate of this tax determined by each individuals specific circumstances.
 We will act on your instructions (in respect to the rate of tax), to the extent that the law allows, and we will deduct withholding tax from your interest payments, and pay this tax to the Inland Revenue each month.

 You will then be provided with a Tax Certificate each year (as at 31st March), which will summarise the total interest that you have been paid, and the tax deducted.

 In some circumstances, you are able to obtain an Exemption Certificate from the Inland Revenue, and if this is the case and you do provide us with a copy, we will not deduct any tax.

 All borrowers have a certain level of default interest that applies if they do not meet their payment obligations.
 This does not automatically pass to you and is only triggered if your investment is in default.